suncoast-devs/handbook/lessons/full-stack-build-an-app/29-adding-images-to-users.md

 `[Authorize(AuthenticationSchemes = JwtBearerDefaults.AuthenticationScheme)]`
 from the `UploadsController`.

-Of course this means that anyone who wishes to can upload content and store it on our Cloudinary.
-For now this is ok, but a more secure option should be determined before deploying this to the public.
+Of course, this means anyone who wishes to upload content and store it on our Cloudinary.
+For now, this is ok.
+However, before deploying this to the public, we should increase the security of this code.

 ## Adding the photo URL to the User model